Nepal picks Koirala as new PM, but challenges remain

 Sushil Koirala, the head of the centrist Nepali Congress party, was elected with support from the communist UML party, which holds the second largest number of seats in parliament.

-Both of its giant neighbors are trying to woo the desperately poor country as a geo-political ally and fear prolonged turmoil could turn it into a haven for international criminal gangs, militants and traffickers.
+Both of its giant neighbours are trying to woo the desperately poor country as a geo-political ally, fearing prolonged turmoil could turn it into a haven for international criminal gangs, militants and traffickers.

 Koirala, 76, is the fourth member of his family to be become prime minister.
 He needed to be elected by a majority in parliament and his Nepali Congress party controls 194 seats in the 601-seat assembly.
 He won the support of 405 lawmakers.